Post published in January, 2014

 She can be seen briefly in the following clip, fully there with the kids making a merry noise.
 And perhaps you can also see, at the end of the clip, how the place is filling them with life, even as they do not fully understand how.

-For a quick gloss on Madeline, here is her bio from Architizer.
-Also, here a rather unemotional New York Times and an article on the work of Madeline Gins and Arakawa from the New York Times Style Magazine.
+For a quick gloss on Madeline, here is her bio from Architizer and here a rather unemotional New York Times.

 Beautifully written my beaituful friend.
 As I read your words, I am reminded of a time when we lived in Hawaii.
 We had taken a trip to the Big Island of Hawaii and saw the ruins of cities of the past.
 The lava had overtaken it.
 Homes were gone.
 Families devastated.
 And yet, if you looked really closely, you could see the start of new life.
 The green of what were trees at one point, flowers, plants that were starting to fight through the harden black rock.
 The wonder and amazement of of new life out of tragedy.
 How could something grow from such devastation.
 Yet, there was the proof little sprigs of green and white and pink and purple coming up out of the black.
 This is what I see in your words.
 This image of a beaituful rainbow of color coming up from the hard black rock of life.
 Love you much!